Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

     _Starting the cloud-provisioning process_

-1. In short order, a "Device Login" screen will appear in your browser.
-Go to the Terminal window in Visual Studio Code and copy the login code displayed there to the clipboard.
+1. When a "Device Login" screen appears in your browser, copy the login code displayed in Visual Studio Code's Terminal window to the clipboard.

 	![A VSCode terminakl is displaying a device login code as the result of running the 'cloud-provision' task.](Images/vs-code-prompt.png)

     _Getting the device-login code_

-1. Return to the "Device Login" screen in the browser, paste the device-login code into the input field, and click **Continue**.
+1. Return to the "Device Login" screen in the browser, paste the login code into the input field, and click **Continue**.

 	![An Azure CLI device login screen with an indication of where to enter a device authorization code.](Images/portal-enter-device-login.png)

     _Logging in to the device_

-1. Return to the Terminal window in Visual Studio Code, where a list of Azure subscriptions you're associated with is displayed.
+1. Return to the Terminal window in Visual Studio Code and wait for a list of Azure subscriptions to appear.
 Use the up- and down-arrow keys to select the Azure subscription that you used when you provisioned the Azure IoT Hub in Exercise 3.
 Then press **Enter** to select that subscription.

 1. When a list of IoT Hubs associated with the subscription appears in the Terminal window, select the IoT Hub that you provisioned in [Exercise 3](#Exercise3).